Indian shares hit record highs on tech, consumer stocks boost

-The country's factory activity bounced back last month and July trade deficit (INTRDP=ECI) widened to $11.23 billion from $9.4 billion a month ago, with economists pointing out normalisation of activity after curbs were eased. read more
+The country’s factory activity bounced back last month and July trade deficit widened to $11.23 billion from $9.4 billion a month ago, with economists pointing out normalisation of activity after curbs were eased.

 “India-specific things continue to be strong, with industrial production data and manufacturing purchasing managers Index positive for July,” Anita Gandhi, wholetime director at Arihant Capital Markets, said, adding that unlocking of restrictions is also a positive factor.